Gnefil/Blog-Singularity/source/_posts/EEG-Feeling-Emotions-with-PyTorch.md

 ```

 ### 4.3 Train
 Finally!
-The following cell intialises the model and trains the model.
+The following cell initialises the model and trains the model.
 Learning the data may take some time, please be patient.
 Same, some functions are specific to PyTorch, you don't need to fully understand them.
 Have a guess, what do they mean?

 ```py
 # Initialise